-RULE 13.1Filing of Complaints
+RULE 13.1 Filing of Complaints

-(A) Complaints in Juvenile cases shall comply with Ohio Rules of Juvenile Procedure, Rule 10; complaints alleging delinquency shall be reviewed by the office of the Coshocton County Prosecuting Attorney.

-(B) Upon receipt of the pending complaint, the Court shall immediately notify the complainant to review and sign the complaint within 7 days of notification.
-Upon signature said complaint shall be filed immediately with the Court and assigned to Probation for arraignment proceedings.
+- (A) Complaints in Juvenile cases shall comply with Ohio Rules of Juvenile Procedure, Rule 10; complaints alleging delinquency shall be reviewed by the office of the Coshocton County Prosecuting Attorney. - (B) Upon receipt of the pending complaint, the Court shall immediately notify the complainant to review and sign the complaint within 7 days of notification.
+Upon signature said complaint shall be filed immediately with the Court and assigned to Probation for arraignment proceedings. - (C) Probation Staff may file violations against youth on Court supervision, with the approval of the County Prosecutor.